Teo44/ot-harjoitustyo/README.md

 mvn compile exec:java -Dexec.mainClass=noteplayer.ui.Ui
 ```

-There is also a command-line interface for testing
+There is also a command-line interface for testing purposes
 ```
 mvn compile exec:java -Dexec.mainClass=noteplayer.player.Main
 ```

 Entering a filepath to a .wav file will play the file.

-For testing purposes, two royalty-free tracks have been included in the repository:
+Two royalty-free tracks have been included in the repository for testing:

 ```
 test_audio/ukulele.wav